Disability Player Pathway for deaf footballers

 - Do you need to make changes to your risk assessment?

-- If staying away overnight for a football competition, who will be responsible for ensuring deaf swimmers are alerted to an emergency during the night?
+- If staying away overnight for a football competition, who will be responsible for alerting deaf footballers to an emergency during the night?